SatoruMuro/SAM2GUIfor3Drecon/Tutorial/TutorialAlignRefEN.md

 👉 [Download AlignRef.exe via Dropbox](https://www.dropbox.com/scl/fi/xgc0czggdzfe3fzdzj153/AlignRef.exe?rlkey=2981juzc8p3jtuo7e3ove5gq3&st=rzqy9mvg&dl=1)
 ※ Due to its large file size, the application is distributed via Dropbox instead of GitHub.

+2. Create a dedicated folder such as `C:\AlignRef\` and place `AlignRef.exe` inside it.
+❗ Avoid placing the executable in locations with **long paths, Japanese characters, or spaces** (e.g., Desktop or Documents), as this may cause runtime errors.

-2. Double-click `AlignRef.exe` to launch the application
+3. Double-click `AlignRef.exe` to launch the application.
+※ On the first launch, it may take **several tens of seconds** to start as it extracts internal resources.
+Subsequent launches will be faster.
-※ On first launch, Windows SmartScreen may show a warning.
-Click “More info” → “Run anyway” to proceed.
+※ If Windows SmartScreen shows a warning, click “More info” → “Run anyway” to proceed.

 ---